respectableWizard/docker-terracoin-masternode/README.md

 Docker image that runs the pivx daemon which can be turned into a masternode with the correct configuration.

+If you like this image, buy me a coffee ;) D6QXCF5kvbpzwxrq7DsYK6bx83t98Xe8sR

 Quick Start
 -----------